 Ranges of HRC

 For solid kitchen knives you will likely see ratings from 60-66HRC.
 For a comparison, an axe would be about 50HRC, your super market special knives are 54-58HRC.
+E.g. our Sakai Kyuba knives are between 62 and 63 HRC making them keep the edge well, while not being too fragile to the point of chipping easily.

 The higher the rating, the harder the material so the thinner/finer the cutting edge can be.
 Which is why you see higher ratings on our knives as they are hammered to be sharper.